Find our best cash ISA rates

 Cons

-You can only save up to your ISA allowance and into one cash ISA account per tax year
+You can only save up to your ISA allowance of £20,000

 You may not always be able to access your money instantly

-Even the best cash ISA interest rates are generally still lower than inflation
+Even the best cash ISA interest rates are generally still lower than normal savings accounts

 What are the alternatives to a cash ISA?